 Because they both worked as attorneys in the mining industry and were both active Republicans, it would be easy to confuse Joseph Cotton with Chester Congdon.
 Like many other Duluth power brokers, both were also involved in politics and held memberships in Duluth’s Kitchi Gammi Club and Northland Country Club.
 Both men were big fans of Teddy Roosevelt; in fact, Cotton was Duluth’s delegate to the Republican National Convention in 1904 and delivered one of the nominating speeches.
 In 1905, both began building large, beautiful homes in Duluth’s eastern environs with the fortunes they made through iron mining.

 Unlike Cotton, Congdon strongly disliked Rockefeller and felt it had been the oil baron’s aggressive business tactics that had lead to the economic collapse of 1893.
-In particular he viewed Rockefeller as a direct threat to Henry Oliver and himself.
-After his final dealings with the Merritts, Rockefeller owned the DM&R, its ore docks, and every mine on the Mesabi Range—except for those owned by the Oliver Mining Company.
+In particular, he viewed Rockefeller as a direct threat to Henry Oliver and himself.
+After his final dealings with the Merritts, Rockefeller owned the DM&N Railway, its ore docks, and every mine on the Mesabi Range—except for those owned by the Oliver Mining Company.

 But in the end Carnegie’s rivalry with Rockefeller helped Frick to convince the steel giant to invest in Oliver.
 Carnegie explained to Frick that the deal “gives us a wedge that can be driven in somewhere to our advantage…In less strong hands Oliver would be squeezed… I favor taking the Oliver half.”